 Having a wedding album doesn’t mean you're chained to a physical book.
 Given the age we live in, it’s not surprising that tech-based wedding albums are available.
 You can use digital frames to show off a slideshow of your best wedding images or even create an actual album complete with collages and captions that can be scanned digitally.
 This modern wedding book alternative starts at about $200.

 The number of pages will impact the overall wedding album cost as well.
-An additional photo spread could run as little as $2, but if you need 20 additional spreads, the cost will add up.
+An additional photo spread could run as little as $2 (or as much as $50—or higher!), so if you need 20 additional spreads, the cost will add up.

-In order to keep the cost of your wedding album under control, count how many photos you want to include before you select your album style, and consider how you want them to be laid out.
+In order to keep the cost of your wedding album under control (as well as make sure you can get the design finished quickly), count how many photos you want to include before you select your album style, and consider how you want them to be laid out.
 You will need more pages if you want to only feature one photo per page; fewer pages if you feature more photos per page.
-If you consider your preferred images and layout ahead of time, you will be able to compare prices and select the album style that suits the number of pages you need that also fits within your budget.
+If you consider your preferred images and layouts ahead of time, you will be able to compare prices and select the album style that suits the number of pages you need that also fits within your budget.

 It’s intuitive, but the bigger the album, the bigger the budget needs to be.
 If you want a large wedding album (think: 8x11, 10x10, 12x12, or 11x14) be prepared to pay more for it.
 Bigger albums require more materials and higher-resolution images as well, so make sure you upload the right quality photos and pay attention to the image and text size throughout.
 However, they also leave room for more photos on each page, so you could potentially need fewer pages total.